 Universal design is a design thinking process so a universal design standard is a contradiction in terms.
 Standards are fixed where universal design is a continuous improvement process.
 However, where designers cannot grasp the concept of an inclusive thinking process, a set of design directions is needed.
-Hence a new European standard for products, goods and services.
+Hence a new European universal design standard for products, goods and services.

 The standard was developed by Ireland’s National Disability Authority that houses the Centre for Excellence in Universal Design.
 The document has the title “design for all” which is a recognised European term, but notes that universal design, barrier-free-design and transgenerational design are the same thing.